-Answer: Beginning Sept.
-25, you can apply online.
+Answer: You can apply online during application season.
 The application requires:

 Note: The online application allows you to create a user account so you can log on multiple times to update your application before the deadline.
 Use the same link on subsequent visits.

-Answer: Each selected scholar will receive a financial award to assist with the national health policy conference registration, transportation and related travel costs.
+Answer: Each selected scholar will receive a financial award to assist with conference registration, transportation and related travel costs.
 In addition, we recognize recipients as Advocacy Scholars on our website and in Inside the Beltway.

 NOTE: Former Advocacy Scholars Program or NIWI scholarship winners are not eligible to apply.